LYK-love/LYK-love.github.io/source/_drafts/Vision-Transformer.md

 We split an image into **fixed-size patches**, linearly embed each of them, add position embeddings, and feed the resulting sequence of vectors to a standard Transformer encoder.

- In order to perform classification, we use the standard approach of adding an extra learnable “classification token” to the sequence.
+In order to perform classification, we use the standard approach of adding an extra learnable “classification token” `[CLS]` to the sequence.